Advertiser disclosure

 Why you don’t hear about investing for short-term goals

-Actually, I suspect that’s why we don’t see more written about saving for these short-term goals…most people don’t save for them: They finance the new car.
+Actually, I suspect that’s why we don’t see more written about saving for these short-term goals…most people don’t account for them: They finance the new car.
 They put their wedding on credit cards.
 They get a bigger mortgage rather than put money down.
 They get student loans.

 Short-term investing with mutual funds